JamesFlippin/AlexaSkill_JulianDate/README.md

 # Alexa Skill: Julian Date
-An Alexa Skill for getting the current Julian Date
+An Alexa Skill for getting the current **Julian Date**.
+This is a sample program that currently only does one thing.
+I plan to expand it in future to include allowing the user to do lookups for specific dates and julian date formats.
+This is my first attempt at an Alexa Skill so it is very limited for a first test/try.

 <hr>